NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 not know which `ARGUMENTS` and `OPTIONS` are required or which values are possible for those options.

-In cases, the user might not provide the input or they provide wrong input, rather than show the error, prompt a user with an option to find and select correct input (see examples).
+In case the user does not provide the input or they provide wrong input, rather than show the error, prompt a user with an option to find and select correct input (see examples).